BPJackson/design-assessment/user-testing/README.md

 #Exercise
 * Find an app to test.
 If this app is done, use it.
-One that you've built or currently working on.
+If not, find one that you've built or currently working on.
 * Find a user to test your app
 * Explain the purpose of the app without showing it
 * Explain a task(s) for the user to complete